The Consumer Revolution

 At the moment, technology is under-utilized in the retail space because technology lacks empathy.
 Consumers want to try on an outfit and feel materials run through their fingers; they want to speak with employees and feel a sense of belonging to a store.
 Buying clothes is not as simple as what looks good.
 And that’s why we see department stores such as Lord & Taylor investing heavily in both their online presence as well as the in-person consumer experience: both are integral parts of a more sophisticated business model.

 So what type of stores should we expect?
-A few options include…
+A few options that will make or break retail stocks going forward include…

 - Drive-through pick-up locations, as some shoppers will move away from large stock-up shopping trips to more targeted, time-efficient, needs-based trips.